-Studies have demonstrated that plaque morphology can contribute to identification of patients at high risk of carotid artery atherosclerosis as well as the degree of stenosis in those with carotid atherosclerosis.
+Studies in Carotid artery atherosclerotic disease have demonstrated that plaque morphology can contribute to identification of patients at high risk of carotid artery atherosclerosis as well as the degree of stenosis in those with carotid atherosclerosis.
 Neovascularization of carotid plaques is associated with plaque vulnerability.

 Communication of inwardly projecting neovessels with the lumen and inflammation synergistically contribute to intraplaque hemorrhage (IPH) and symptomatic presentations in patients with carotid stenosis and are more specific than the vasa vasorum.
 This condition could be a new therapeutic target, and regression of luminal neovessel sprouting and inflammation may help to prevent IPH development and a symptomatic presentation 1).